 Reimagine the cliché travel photos

 The most well-known photo opportunities, like “holding up” the Leaning Tower of Pisa, are famous for a reason.
 But you, a photographer who is always seeking more creative and display-worthy moments to capture, want to approach the cliché shots differently.
 Take a recognizable location and do something surprising with it.
-This way, you’re sure to capture one of your favorite travel photos of the trip.
+This way, you’re sure to capture one of your favorite travel photos prints of the trip.

 Social media and travel blogs are great resources for scouting out epic views for unbeatable photo ops.
 (Bonus points if you discover a blog or social media profile run by a local culture connoisseur in that destination).
 You can use a search engine to find “best photos to take in [insert destination here].”
 You can also use social media platforms to search the city you’re visiting to see what travel photographers and influencers are snapping.
 Then, dial it up a few notches.